VIEW 2014 WOMEN OF VALOR GALA PRESS RELEASE

 Now that we have the breathing room, we must take the opportunity to invest wisely, build our own arsenals of information, and take this moment to shift the conversation definitively away from Progressives.

-If we do that – if we take gender differences seriously – we can ensure this moment is not another brief reprieve from a long decline, but rather a stunning turning point for our country.
+If we do that – if we take sex-based differences seriously – we can ensure this moment is not another brief reprieve from a long decline, but rather a stunning turning point for our country.

 Thank you all so much for being here with us tonight.
 Enjoy your dinner and the wonderful company that is in this room.
 We have a great program in store.
 And you’ll want to stick around for a little fun being served with dessert.